 Jason Snead is the executive director of the Honest Elections Project.
 Prior to heading the project, Jason spent 10 years at The Heritage Foundation, where he had the honor to work for former Attorney General Ed Meese.
 During his tenure at Heritage, Jason rose to become a senior policy analyst and a recognized expert on a wide range of subjects.
 He regularly studied, wrote, and spoke on topics ranging from criminal justice and civil asset forfeiture reform, to technology policy and the regulation of drones in American skies, to preserving the integrity of American elections.
 Jason also managed the development of the Heritage Election Fraud Database, a unique tool aggregating proven instances of voter fraud from around the nation.

-A native of Beavercreek, Ohio, Snead holds a master’s degree in public policy from George Mason University’s School of Policy, Government, and International Affairs.
-He graduated summa cum laude from Bowling Green State University with a bachelor’s degree in history and political science.
-He resides in Arlington, Virginia.
+Jason holds a master’s degree in public policy from George Mason University’s Schar School of Policy and Government, and a bachelor’s degree from Bowling Green State University.